NCMlab/Onboarding/Setting-up-your-weekly-meetings.md

 # Weekly meetings

-It's important to me (Kirstie) that no one feels left out in the cold, or abandoned to struggle during their time in the lab.
+It's important to me (Stef) that no one feels left out in the cold, or abandoned to struggle during their time in the lab.

-It may not always be possible but I'd like us to meet once per week (ideally for 30 minutes, but if you need longer then I'm sure we can manage that!) to touch base and keep track of where you are.
+It may not always be possible but I'd like us to meet one-on-one once every other week (ideally for 30 minutes, but if you need longer then I'm sure we can manage that!) to touch base and keep track of where you are.

-I've developed a template for making sure that we cover certain topics every week.
-This document will talk you through how you set up and prepare for your weekly meeting, along with my motivation for asking these questions.
+I've developed a template for making sure that we cover certain topics every meeting.
+This document will talk you through how you set up and prepare for your meeting, along with my motivation for asking these questions.

 Importantly, ***I hope these meetings are useful for us both***.
 Please let me know if there are any changes that you'd like to make!

 ## Building your meetings template

-Create a file in the [Whitaker Lab Project Management](https://github.com/WhitakerLab/WhitakerLabProjectManagement) repository called `Weekly-Meetings.md` inside a folder with your name (don't put a space, use a hypen to separate your first and last name(s)).
+Create a file in the [NCM Lab Project Management](https://github.com/NCMlab/WhitakerLabProjectManagement) repository called `Weekly-Meetings.md` inside a folder with your name (don't put a space, use a hypen to separate your first and last name(s)).

 You can see an example for Isla Staden here: https://github.com/WhitakerLab/WhitakerLabProjectManagement/blob/master/Isla-Staden/Weekly-Meetings.md